How to Extend Legacy ERP with Modern SaaS Applications Using Zoho Creator

 Rather than modifying ERP core architecture, Zoho Creator creates a flexible integration layer that manages communication between systems.

-ERP remains the operational backbone.
-Zoho Creator becomes the orchestration engine connecting modern applications around the ERP ecosystem.
+ERP remains the operational backbone, while Zoho Creator acts as the orchestration engine connecting modern SaaS applications around the ERP ecosystem.

 This architecture enables businesses to modernize without disrupting existing ERP infrastructure.